-There are many signs that could suggest you’re dealing with a cowboy builder.
+There are many signs that could suggest you’re dealing with a rogue builder.
 These include:

 - They’re cagey about references.
 Traders should be proud of their previous work and want to show it off to you.
 If not, what was wrong with their previous work?
 Or does it exist at all?

 - They just knocked on your door offering to do a quick fix to a problem they’d noticed on your house.

 - The price is too cheap.
 If it seems too good to be true, it probably is.